-Board of Directors Nevada Community Foundation, Inc. Las Vegas, Nevada
+Board of Directors Nevada Community Foundation, Inc. and Supporting Organizations Las Vegas, Nevada

-We have audited the accompanying consolidated financial statements of Nevada Community Foundation, Inc. (a Nevada nonprofit corporation) and supporting organizations (collectively, "the Foundation"), which comprise the consolidated statement of financial position as of June 30, 2016, and the related consolidated statements of activities, functional expenses, and cash flows for the year then ended and the related notes to the financial statements.
+We have audited the accompanying consolidated financial statements of Nevada Community Foundation, Inc. (a Nevada nonprofit corporation) and Supporting Organizations (collectively, "the Foundation"), which comprise the consolidated statements of financial position as of June 30, 2017 and 2016, and the related consolidated statements of activities, functional expenses, and cash flows for the years then ended and the related notes to the financial statements.